marc7s/TrafficSimulator/README.md

 2. Showcase - A demonstration of some of the features of the developed simulation tool.
 3. RoadGenerator - As part of the development, a custom road system generator asset was built, based on Sebastian Lague's [Path Creator](https://github.com/SebLague/Path-Creator) tool.
 It was extended to include many features, such as intersection generation and vehicle navigation.
 4. How to build - A short tutorial of how to build the simulation tool.
+5. License - The license for this work.

 # 1. Purpose
 The purpose of the project is to design and construct a 3D traffic simulation tool